Sacramento County Opioid Coalition

 What is opioid use disorder?

-• Drowsiness, changes in sleep habits
+• Feeling very sleepy or having changes in sleep

 What is an overdose?

-Some signs of an overdose include:
+Common signs of an overdose include:

-• Slow, shallow breathing and shallow/nonexistent pulse
+• Slow, weak, or no breathing or pulse

-• Cold and clammy skin
+• Skin feels cold and clammy

 get free naloxone